-Wilbur O. Atwater, 60, suffered an incapacitating stroke in late 1904 in Washington, DC.
+The founding father of American nutritional science, Wilbur O. Atwater, 60, suffered an incapacitating stroke in late 1904 in Washington, DC.
 His wife Marcia took him to Philadelphia to consult a specialist, but little could be done for him.
-Eventually, Atwater moved back to his home in Middletown, Connecticut, where he remained bedridden for the remainder of his life.
-His obituary in the New York Tribune said he had been “practically helpless” since the stroke.
+Eventually, Atwater moved back to his home in Middletown, Connecticut, where he remained bedridden for the remaining three years of his life.
+His obituary in the New York Tribune reported that he had been “practically helpless” since the stroke.

 After her father’s death in 1907, Helen W. Atwater (1876-1947) moved back to Washington to work in the scientific division of the U.S. Department of Agriculture’s Bureau of Home Economics.
 She later was editor of the Journal of Home Economics.